lpipes/tronko/README.md

 tronko-build -y -e tronko-build/example_datasets/multiple_trees/one_MSA -n 1 -d [FULL PATH TO OUTPUT DIRECTORY] -s
 ```

 An example dataset to not partition multiple tree is provided in `tronko-build/example_datasets/multiple_trees/multiple_MSA`.
 The dataset include 99 COI sequences from different species.
 To build the reference database and not partition the database, set the `-f` parameter higher than the number of sequences in the dataset.
-Run `tronko-build` with the following command:
+Run `tronko-build` with the following command [Make sure `-d` is supplied with the full path to the output directory]:
 ```
 tronko-build -y -e tronko-build/example_datasets/multiple_trees/multiple_MSA -n 5 -d outdir_multiple_MSA -v -f 500
 ```